BlueWallet/HelloLightning/README.md

 ## Security

 Server is intended to run in a secure environment.
-Thus, on-disk storage is not encrypted, and RPC server handles connections without TLS (plain HTTP)
+Thus, on-disk storage is not encrypted, and RPC server handles connections without TLS (plain HTTP).
+Also, even though RPC listens on 127.0.0.1, it has no auth.

 ## TODO

 * ~~port methods from https://github.com/BlueWallet/rn-ldk/blob/master/android/src/main/java/com/rnldk/RnLdkModule.kt while adding DUMB-RPC interface for them~~
 * create a GUI app (Electron?)
-* create a cli controll process
+* ~~create a cli control process~~
 * ...
 * Profit!